 Artist Lake is slowly recovering from near-record drought conditions.
-Similar low levels were recorded back in the mid 1960s.
+Similar low levels were recorded back in the mid 1960s and in the early 1980s.
 Long time residents also recall high water marks reaching across Middle Country Road to the northern side, where the 4th basin of the lake once sat before it was filled in for an amusement park.
 Very few people realize how shallow most of Artist Lake is — even at its fullest, much of its 30 acres is only about two feet deep, making the effects of any drought even more noticeable on this glacial kettle hole lake.

 Here are two links that, together, provide data on the groundwater level just east of Artist Lake–measurements taken monthly–over the past 60 years:

 Here is more info from the NYS DEC website about Artist Lake, especially about fishing!

 Artist Lake is a glacial kettlehole lake located directly south of Middle Country Road (Route 25) in Middle Island.
 The fishing is good, but anglers looking to escape civilization will not appreciate the nearby traffic.
 Artist Lake holds a diverse warmwater fish community, including largemouth bass and pickerel.
 It is also one of Long Island’s better waters for crappie and perch.

 Species Present (naturally reproducing):

 Special fishing regulations apply. (leaving DEC website to official Fishing Regulations Guide vendor website)